holytiny/github-git-workflow/README.md

 **finish**: create the pull request from the topic branch, use this command to avoid potential conflicts

 **verify**: if something wrong for pull request, after serveral commits you may fix the issue, then use verify to push local fix to remote topic branch to avoid potential conflicts

+**version**: version command is used in main branch, after the pull request is approved, version command can be used to add version tag to the main branch.

 **delete**: after pull request is merged to main branch, delete the local topic branch